cobrateam/splinter/docs/iframes-and-alerts.rst

     with browser.get_alert() as alert:
         alert.do_stuff()

-If there's not any prompt or alert, ``get_alert`` will return ``None``.
+If there's no prompt or alert, ``get_alert`` will return ``None``.
 Remember to always use at least one of the alert/prompt ending methods (accept and dismiss).
-Otherwise your browser instance will be frozen until you accept or dismiss the alert/prompt correctly.
+Otherwise, your browser instance will be frozen until you accept or dismiss the alert/prompt correctly.